SRGSSR/srgdataprovider-ios/README.md

 The supported requests vary depending on the business unit.
 A [compatibility matrix](Documentation/Service-availability.md) is provided for reference.

-## Demo project
+## Examples

-To test what the library is capable of, try running the associated demo by opening the workspace and building the associated scheme.
+To see examples of use, have a look a the unit test suite bundled with the project.

 ## Migration from versions previous versions